Dementia Diagnosis

 Supports for person living with dementia-care partner(s) relationship should include:

-• Assistance with daily living activities and maintaining ‘normal life’ in their communities (e.g. ability to maintain living at home, social activities, staying active), and balancing safety with remaining independent.
+• Assistance with daily living activities and maintaining ‘normal life’ in their communities (e.g., continue living at home, social activities, staying active), and balancing safety with independence.

 • Education about dementia and/or sub-type of dementia.